select/learn-web-development/src/advanced-local-storage-cache.md

 --
 ### Making websites load faster

 Let's go though the common toolset

 --
+### Minimize number of HTTP requests

+Concat / bundle all of your CSS and JS into one file

+Think about a strategy when to load what

+--
 ### Minification, Uglification
 common techniques